Get insider access

 Beyerdynamic DT 990 PRO

-The Beyerdynamic DT 990 PRO and the Philips SHP9500 are both very good audiophile headphones if you like a balanced sound, but they have different sound profiles.
-The Beyerdynamic reproduce more bass, but their treble response sounds fairly sharp and even piercing to some people.
-The Philips have a significant bass roll-off, but their treble is much better balanced, and they have a more natural-seeming soundstage.
-They're also less fatiguing to wear for long listening sessions since they fit less tightly than the Beyerdynamic.
+The Beyerdynamic DT 990 PRO and the Philips SHP9500 are both very good audiophile headphones if you like a balanced sound, but they have slightly different sound profiles.
+The Beyerdynamic cans have a more robust build meant for professional settings.
+They also reproduce more bass, but their treble response sounds fairly sharp to some people.
+The Philips have a significant bass roll-off, but their treble is a bit less sharp, and they have a more open sound.
+They're also somewhat less fatiguing to wear for long listening sessions since they fit less tightly than the Beyerdynamic.

 Samson SR850